This post contains affiliate links. Please see our disclosure policy.

 The process of making sourdough zucchini bread is really very simple.
 I recommend creaming the butter, sugar and eggs with a stand mixer, however, you can do it by hand if you don’t have one.

-5. Now add all the dry ingredients and shredded zucchini (make sure you've squeezed the moisture out) into a bowl and mix until well combined and the zucchini is coated in flour.
+Now add all the dry ingredients and shredded zucchini (make sure you’ve squeezed the moisture out) on top of the wet ingredients and use a spatula to gently fold it all together.

-8. Bake the sourdough zucchini bread for around 50 minutes at 350F (175C) (the time really depends on your oven).
-Insert a skewer into the middle of the bread - if it comes out clean, they're ready to come out of the oven.
+Bake the sourdough zucchini bread for around 1 hour at 350ºF (175ºC) – the time really depends on your oven.
+Insert a toothpick into the middle of the bread – if it comes out clean, they’re ready to come out of the oven.

-9. Allow the sourdough zucchini bread to cool in the tins for 10 to 15 minutes before removing them and placing on a wire rack to cool.
+Allow the sourdough zucchini bread to cool in the tins for 10 to 15 minutes before removing them from the pans and placing on a wire rack to cool.
+I recommend waiting a little while before you slice it.
+If you slice it when it’s too warm, it can be a little crumbly.

-While this delicious sourdough zucchini bread is perfect just as it is, there are some flavor variations and inclusions you can add if you'd like to mix things up a bit:
+While this delicious sourdough zucchini bread is perfect just as it is, there are some flavor variations and inclusions you can add if you’d like to mix things up a bit.
+All of these additions can be added along with the dry ingredients (flour, spices etc).

 • 100g of chocolate chips or chunks